Date Updated: 04/17/2026

 Treatment of mitral valve regurgitation may include:

-• Medications to treat symptoms and prevent complications, such as blood clots
+• Medicines to treat symptoms and prevent complications, such as blood clots.

 Medications

-Medications may be needed to reduce mitral valve regurgitation symptoms and to prevent complications of heart valve disease.
+You may need medicines to reduce mitral valve regurgitation symptoms and to prevent complications.

-Types of medications that may be prescribed for mitral valve regurgitation include:
+Types of medicines that may be used for mitral valve regurgitation include:

-• Diuretics.
-Sometimes called water pills, this type of medication reduces or prevents fluid buildup in the lungs and other parts of the body.
+• Water pills, also called diuretics.
+This type of medicine reduces or prevents fluid buildup in the lungs and other parts of the body.

-• Blood thinners (anticoagulants).
-If you have atrial fibrillation due to mitral valve disease, such as mitral valve regurgitation, your health care provider may recommend blood-thinning drugs to prevent blood clots.
-Atrial fibrillation increases the risk of blood clots and strokes.
+• Blood thinners, also called anticoagulants.
+If you have atrial fibrillation due to mitral valve disease, such as mitral valve regurgitation, you may get these medicines to prevent blood clots.
+Atrial fibrillation increases the risk of blood clots and stroke.

-• Blood pressure medications.
-High blood pressure (hypertension) makes mitral valve regurgitation worse.
-If you have mitral valve regurgitation and hypertension, your health care provider may prescribe medication to lower blood pressure.
+• Blood pressure medicines.
+High blood pressure makes mitral valve regurgitation worse.
+If you have mitral valve regurgitation and high blood pressure, you may get medicines to lower blood pressure.

 Surgery or other procedures

 A diseased or damaged mitral valve might eventually need to be repaired or replaced, even if you don't have symptoms.
 Surgery for mitral valve disease includes mitral valve repair and mitral valve replacement.
-Your health care provider can discuss the risks and benefits of each type of heart valve with you to determine which valve may be best for you.
+Your healthcare team talks with you about the risks and benefits of each type of heart valve to decide which valve may be best for you.

-If you need surgery for another heart condition, a surgeon might perform mitral valve repair or replacement at the same time as that other surgery.
+If you need surgery for another heart condition, a surgeon might do mitral valve repair or replacement at the same time as that other surgery.

-Mitral valve surgery is usually done through a cut (incision) in the chest.
-Surgeons at some medical centers sometimes use robot-assisted heart surgery, a minimally invasive procedure in which robotic arms are used to do the surgery.
+Mitral valve surgery is usually done through a cut in the chest.
+Surgeons at some medical centers sometimes use robot-assisted heart surgery.
+This is a minimally invasive procedure in which the doctor uses robotic arms to do the surgery.

 Mitral valve repair

-Mitral valve repair saves the existing valve and may preserve heart function.
-Whenever possible, mitral valve repair is recommended before considering valve replacement.
-People who have mitral valve repair for mitral regurgitation at an experienced medical center generally have good outcomes.
+Mitral valve repair saves the existing valve.
+It also may protect how the heart works.
+Whenever possible, surgeons recommend mitral valve repair before valve replacement.
+People who have valve repair for mitral regurgitation at an experienced medical center generally have good outcomes.

 During mitral valve repair surgery, the surgeon might: